 During the Depression, unemployment in capitalist nations enabled the Soviet Union to import thousands of engineers.
 And others came, running from unemployment and eager to help build socialism.
 Not receiving wages high enough to consume much of anything except subsistence food, building socialism had to be an incentive too for Soviet citizens.
 And they were told that they were sacrificing for the Revolution and for the future.

 Meanwhile, the so-called class war in agriculture during the late twenties had extended into the thirties.
 The rationing of food in cities was combined with a gigantic police operation to collectivize agriculture.
 All over the Soviet Union, peasants resisted collectivization.
-They burned their crops, destroyed their tools and their livestock seen in cities as criminal sabotage.
+They burned their crops, destroyed their tools and their livestock.
+This was seen in cities as criminal sabotage.
 In places, peasant resistance became uprisings that were crushed by forces sent by Moscow.
 Police and army units surrounded rebellious peasant communities, burned homes and shot into crowds.
 A million peasants are believed to have died in 1932.
-By 1933 the Soviet Union had lost forty-five percent of its cattle, two-thirds of its sheep and goats and half its horses.
-And 1933 was a year of famine, the worst areas of the famine being the grain producing regions in the Ukraine and the southern Urals.
+By 1933 the Soviet Union had lost forty-five percent of its cattle, two-thirds of its sheep and goats and half its horses, and 1933 was a year of famine, the worst areas of the famine being the grain producing regions in the Ukraine and the southern Urals.
 Starving people invaded cities, banging on doors and rummaging through garbage cans.
 And while peasants and their children were dying of starvation, the government was exporting millions of tons of grain to earn foreign currency for industrialization.

-Calm returned to countryside in 1933.
+Calm returned to the countryside in 1933.
 A good harvest that year brought relief to the nation and the Bolsheviks.
 With Hitler in power and winning adulation from the German public, the Bolsheviks decided to bolster adulation for their regime.
 And it worked.
 The dead had been buried, dissident peasants were out-of-sight in distant work camps, and in the cities the persecuted remained a small minority.
 While many people in the United States were feeling despair, many people in the Soviet Union had a sense of direction.

-They believed they were building a new society.
+A new breed of Soviet citizen was developing.
+Young adults were grateful for the opportunities that had been denied their poor parents: opportunities at occupations such as teaching, medicine and engineering.
+For many of them Stalin was a symbol of unity, and they believed that unity was necessary in the face of a world hostile to their nation.
+Many believed they were building a new society.
 Foreigners noted that workers were putting pictures of Bolsheviks on their walls – pictures of Stalin, Molotov, Kalinin and Kirov.
 And peasants on collectives had icon-like pictures of Lenin and Stalin in their homes.
 How much all of this was adulation and how much was a demonstration of conformity is hard to measure, but foreign observers did see a good amount of the old Russian tradition of adulation for those in power.

-A new breed of Soviet citizen was developing.
-Young adults were grateful for the opportunities that had been denied their poor parents – opportunities at occupations such as teaching, medicine and engineering.
-For many of them Stalin was a symbol of unity, and they believed that unity was necessary in the face of a world hostile to their nation.

 During 1934, H.G.
 Wells came again to the Soviet Union, and he was impressed by what he saw.
 He visited Stalin, and, amid all that they talked about, Stalin pointed out that Wells was proceeding from the assumption that all people are good.
 "But," he said, "I do not forget that many people are evil."

-Copyright © 1998-2011 by Frank E. Smitha.
+Copyright © 1998-2014 by Frank E. Smitha.
 All rights reserved.